News & Highlights

 - Hanon presents our recent work titled: Evolution of Precambrian Nitrogenase Proteins at the 1st Geobiology Society Conference at Banff, Canada

-- New Scientist interviews Betul and highlights our recent work on ancient Rubisco proteins
+- New Press: New Scientist interviews Betul and highlights our recent work on ancient Rubisco proteins

 - Betul is invited to speak at the UConn/MIT Biogeochemical Dating in Deep Time Workshop (May 11-13)